Ahlfors Currents and Symplectic Non-Hyperbolicity: Introduction

 \begin{eg} Let $X$ be a closed complex manifold which is a holomorphic $S^2$-bundle over a Kähler manifold, equipped with a Hermitian metric such that the fibers have unit area.
 Then, the space of extreme points of the cone of Ahlfors currents in the fiber class $F$ is the space $\ov{\mathfrak{M}}_0(F;J)$. \end{eg}

 \begin{ques} What symplectic invariants can be extracted from the space of Ahlfors currents? \end{ques}

-The weak compactness part of Theorem~\ref{convexity_thm} is well-known; see~\cite[Lemma~26.14]{Sim83}, for example.
+The weak compactness part of Theorem~\ref{convexity_thm} is well-known; see~\cite[Lemma 26.14]{Sim83}, for example.
 We establish the convexity part of this theorem, as well as the claim in Example~\ref{extreme_points_eg}, in Section~\ref{convexity_sec}.
 The convexity claim is proved by a gluing argument.
 The main point is that having a nonempty boundary, but no boundary conditions, makes $J$-holomorphic disks flexible (cf. \cite{Suk12}).\\

-\textbf{Acknowledgements.} The author would like to thank S.~Diverio, M.~Gromov, M.~Khuri, H.~B.~Lawson, E.~Murphy, H.~L.~Tanaka, D.~Varolin, R.~Young, and F.~Zheng for helpful conversations and A.~Zinger for his invaluable guidance during the writing of this manuscript.
+\textbf{Acknowledgements.} The author would like to thank G.~Antonelli, S.~Diverio, M.~Gromov, M.~Khuri, H.~B.~Lawson, E.~Murphy, H.~L.~Tanaka, D.~Varolin, R.~Young, and F.~Zheng for helpful conversations, A.~Zinger for his invaluable guidance during the writing of this manuscript, and the anonymous reviewers for helpful comments.
+The author also appreciates an anonymous comment pointing to some resemblance with the results of~\cite{Bio04}, which has been addressed.